 For basic new-style lodges, I’ve found this to be anything from £50 to £250 difference however, for executive lodges and treehouses the difference can be up to £1,000.

-Obviously it’s just important that you check the distance from your home (and therefore the additional travel costs) to ensure that opting for a cheaper resort isn’t a false economy.
+The first is that it’s just important that you check the distance from your home to the cheaper resort as the additional travel costs could make it a false economy.

 10. Pay For Activities In Advance